The Best Places to Find Freelance Writing Jobs for Beginners

 So, you’ve decided to be a freelance writer.
 That’s great!
+Freelance writing is a great side-hustle or full-time gig.
 What’s not great is your lack of knowledge about where to find freelance writing jobs for beginners.

 Do you look at freelance writing job boards, content mills, or other websites?

 You’re not alone.
 Like other industries, it can seem difficult to find jobs when you’re a newbie freelance writer, but all new freelance writers go through the same thing.

 Sometimes the only places new writers can find work are content mills.
 But there are plenty of places to find well-paying jobs so you can make a living as a writer.

 So, I decided to research and make a list of 28 places you can find freelance writing jobs for beginners to make the job search a little easier.

 I don’t think that content mills are the best places to find writing jobs, but I included them in this list.
 They don’t pay well and certainly aren’t the way to make a good living writing online.